Jack Lee

 Typical vehicles are Toyota Fortuners (4–5 passengers), Ford Transits (9 passengers), or Dcar Limousine vans (9 passengers with individual seats).
 Always confirm the vehicle type when booking — some budget operators send undersized cars that struggle on mountain roads.

-Some operators bundle transport from Hanoi with a guided trek package — useful if you want to minimise logistics.
+Some operators bundle transport from Hanoi with a guided trek package.
 See the trekking tours guide for operators who include Hanoi pickup.

 Vehicle Capacity Total Price Per Person (4 pax)